 Barn Beach Reserve's Facilities:

 The Barn: Our new, “green-built” learning center is a model of energy efficiency, providing space for everything form science labs to art classes, to lectures, films, and acoustic music performances.
-It’s the home of our Youth Education Program, RED BARN FRIDAY, and more.
+It’s the home of our Youth Education Program, various lectures, films and more!

 The River Haus: built in 1903, is over a century old and 9,500 square feet— a unique, iconic, historic home, embodying the history of settlement in Leavenworth.
 During Leavenworth’s timber era, it was built by the Lamb-Davis Lumber Company, operator of the mill just above present-day Blackbird Island.
 Later, town banker R.B.
 Field and his family resided here, raising champion Arabian horses at the Bent River Arabian Horse Ranch.
 And in the era of Leavenworth’s Bavarianization, the Saunders family operated a fine bed and breakfast here known as Haus Lorelei.
 Today the River Haus is the home of Icicle Arts, the Upper Valley Museum, and the site of festive gatherings such as our members-only “meet the speaker” receptions.

-The E. Lorene Young House, donated along with the community garden by E. Lorene Young, former mayor, houses our offices and the Watershed Art permanent collection, viewable by appointment.
+The E. Lorene Young House, donated along with the community garden by E. Lorene Young, former mayor, houses our after school programs.

 We Welcome Mission-related Use of Our Facilities